Aurigma HTML5/Flash Uploader 8.5.55

 - In the AfterUpload event handler check whether a string returned by the response parameter contains the predefined one.

-- If this check has failed, then an error has occurred and the response parameter contains the error-related information.
+- If this check is failed, it means that an error has occurred and the response parameter contains the error-related information.

 As an example of network analyzer tool we use the Fiddler.
 Here we discuss how to use it to debug server-side upload script.

-- Open your application in browser.
+- Open index.php in your browser.
 If it is able to send traffic to Fiddler, the corresponded session will be displayed in the Web Sessions pane of the tool.

 - Send a file via HTML5/Flash Uploader.

-Double-click the session with server error in the Web Sessions pane.
+Double-click the upload.php session in the Web Sessions pane.

 Find upload session details in the left part of Fiddler's interface.
 Here it contains the POST request sent by HTML5/Flash Uploader and the response returned by your upload script.
 If your upload script contains an error this error details will be displayed in the returned response.